cse24-112/OOAD/README.md

 - Models reflect iterative refinement from analysis to design
 - Java components are aligned with object-oriented principles and system requirements

----

-Please explore each folder for detailed documentation and modeling artifacts.
-For any queries, refer to the assignment brief or contact the author.